Oceans cover over 70 percent of the Earth’s surface. All life depends on them for food, biodiversity, and even to stabilize global weather patterns.

 23. Avoid Purchasing Real Coral Jewelry Products

 Another way to explore ocean ecosystems sustainably is to be mindful of your purchases.
-Avoid purchasing authentic coral jewelry, shark teeth or other shark products, and tortoiseshell accessories made from endangered hawksbill turtles.
+Avoid purchasing authentic coral jewelry, shark teeth or other shark products, and tortoiseshell accessories from endangered hawksbill turtles.

 Don’t support the industry that damages fragile ecosystems and threatens critically endangered species, even on vacation.
 This may take a bit more research ahead of time, but it’s worth it to save our oceans.